silverstripe/silverstripe-staticpublisher/README.md

 ## Introduction

-Static provides several extensions for exporting a SilverStripe application to both local or remote file systems
+Static provides several extensions for exporting a SilverStripe application to both local or remote file systems.

 ## Maintainer Contact